Photorealism in Driving Simulations: Blending Generative Adversarial Image Synthesis with Rendering: Related work

-\textbf{Neural rendering.} Recent work demonstrated that 2D image formation could be achieved given a camera pose and light position in a 3D scene using differentiable convolutional networks \cite{nguyen2018rendernet}.
-The key enabler here is the formulation of the discrete rasterization problem as a differentiable process \cite{liu2019soft}.
+\textbf{Neural rendering.} Recent work \cite{nguyen2018rendernet} demonstrated that 2D image formation could be achieved given a camera pose and light position in a 3D scene using differentiable convolutional networks.
+The key enabler here is the formulation of the discrete rasterization problem \cite{liu2019soft}.
 With a differentiable rendering framework, a neural network can be trained with backpropagation.
-There is more work \cite{gkioulekas2016evaluation, kato2018neural, loper2014opendr} focusing on the different aspects of differentiable rendering formulation and approximations.
-Neural rendering is an interesting take on an old problem.
+There is additional work \cite{gkioulekas2016evaluation, kato2018neural, loper2014opendr} focusing on the different aspects of differentiable rendering formulations and approximations.
+Neural rendering is a promising technique.
 However, this approach still requires detailed 3D models and is incapable of generating texture information, which reduces the visual fidelity of the output.
-Here, we propose using generative adversarial processes and a partial rendering strategy to reduce the complexity of 3D models and textures significantly.
+In comparison, we propose to use generative models for reducing 3D model and texture complexity.

-\textbf{Generative adversarial image synthesis.} The main difference between generative adversarial image synthesis and neural rendering is the lack of physics.
+\textbf{Generative adversarial image synthesis.} Generative adversarial image synthesis omits rasterization and rendering.
 Physical phenomena such as lighting and reflectivity are completely ignored by GAN based neural image synthesizers \cite{brock2018large,zhang2018self,zhang2017stackgan,zhang2018stackgan++,bau2018gan,liu2017unsupervised,miyato2018cgans}.
-Instead, the photo-realism is achieved by training the GAN with real-world data.
-In other words, the network learns to generate photo-realistic images holistically and in an end-to-end fashion.
+Instead, the photorealism is achieved by training the GAN with real-world data.
+In other words, the network learns to generate photorealistic images by capturing a latent probability distribution underlying real-world datasets.
 This approach has one major drawback: there is no constraint on the semantic layout of the generated 2D image.
 Hence, no association with 3D scenery can be constructed.
 As such, this methodology cannot be applied for our image formation purposes.